UNNATURAL:

 The Ancient Human Family

-Clans, Kinfolk, and The Nuclear Family
+Clans, Kinfolk, and the Extended Family

-The Disappearance of Family Life
+The Gradual Disappearance of Family Life

 Family Responsibilities Versus the Obligations of the Nation-State